marojas29/fizzbuzz-api-takehome-mario-rojas/FizzBuzz/README.md

 ## Test reports

-Due to time constraints, reporting has been only implemented using testNG libraries, this report is generated as a html file right after every script execution, you can find this file at the following proyect directory path
+Due to time constraints, reporting has been only implemented using testNG libraries, this report is generated as a html file right after every script execution, you can find this file at the following proyect directory path.

 ```
 fizzbuzz-api-takehome-mario-rojas/FizzBuzz/test-output/index.html
 ```

-Tip for better visualitazion is to download file and use any broswer to visualize file
+Tip for better visualitazion is to download file and use any broswer to visualize file.

 At the home page, at the left upper corner, a link for "Passed methods (show)" is shown, once clicked, more execution details are provided.